natalieagus/50002/docs/FPGA/programmable_machine.md

 ## Designing the Control Logic

-The control logic unit is technically an FSM, unless you have designed an **instruction set** for your game, complete with its OPCODE and such like the actual $$\beta$$.
+The control logic unit is technically an FSM, unless you have designed an **instruction set** for your game, complete with its `OPCODE` and such like the actual $$\beta$$.

 The number of states depends on how complicated your game is.
 However you can begin your planning easily by starting with *four generic state groups:*
 * `START` state: prepare necessary values when game begins.
 * `IDLE` state: this is where your machine will be spending most of their time at.
 In this state, it **waits** for any input and direct the system to an appropriate handling state.
 * `GAMEOVER` state: displays the endgame score and wait for reset button.
 * `HANDLER` states: a series of states used to handle specific **events**, that are entered/invoked from the `IDLE` state.

-There are four major events, color coded in the FSM diagram below:
+There are four major **events**, color coded in the FSM diagram below (please open it in a separate tab so you can see the content clearly):
 * `BUTTON PRESS` event (black)
 * `INCREASE COUNTER`	event (red)
 * `DECREASE TIMER`	event (blue)
 * `COMPUTE WINNER` event (purple)

 <img src="/50002/assets/contentimage/1D/1d_FSM.png"  class="center_full"/>

+### Button Press Event
-`BUTTON PRESS` **event** is invoked when the control unit **receives button press signal** from either player:
+`BUTTON PRESS` **event** is invoked when the control unit **receives button press signal** from either player.

-* When any player press a button, we want to check if the player's current button press is less than 3.
-If yes, increment the button count, and increment the player's score based on the current collectible number in the counter, and then reset the counter.
+When any player press a button, we want to check if the player's **current** button press is less than 3.
+* If yes, increment the button count, and increment the player's score based on the current collectible number in the counter, and then reset the counter.
-* If the player has pressed the button 3 times before, then no score update / counter reset is done.
+* If no, then no score update / counter reset is done.

-After either cases above is done, we have to check if both players have pressed their buttons for 3x as well (game is supposed to end if all players have used up their button presses regardless of time left).
-If yes, proceed to `COMPUTE WINNER` **event**.
-Otherwise, go back to `IDLE` state.
+We also have to check if both players have pressed their buttons for 3 times **each** as well.
+The game is supposed to end early if all players have used up their button presses regardless of time left.

-**The other events to account for:**
+* If yes, proceed to `COMPUTE WINNER` **event**.
+* Otherwise, go back to `IDLE` state.

+### Counter Increment Handling
-* **Counter increment handling** (`INCREASE COUNTER`):  the control unit should receive some "random/varying" increment signal input from another unit.
+`INCREASE COUNTER` event accounts for the fact that the control unit should receive some "random/varying" increment signal input from another unit.
 Whenever this variable increment machine produces a `1`, then we need to handle this event by increasing the counter reg, and going back to the `IDLE` state.

+The final output displayed to the user is as if the counter increases at unpredictable rate.

+### Timer Decrement Handling
-* **Timer decrement handling** (`DECREASE TIMER`): the control unit should also receive some signal from a slow timer unit (that produces `1` every second instead) and decrement the timer register accordingly.
-A check on whether the timer register has reached zero has to be performed at the beginning of this event, and if so, proceed to `COMPUTE WINNER` event instead of decreasing the timer further.
+`DECREASE TIMER` even accounts for the fact that the control unit should also receive some signal from a slow timer unit (that produces `1` every second instead) and decrement the timer register accordingly.
+A **check** on whether the timer register has reached zero has to be performed at the beginning of this event, and if so, proceed to `COMPUTE WINNER` event instead of decreasing the timer further.

+{: .note}
- Hence you can see that each **state** is like a **single** instruction, and an event is like  a function, comprised of many states.
-Within each state, you need to decide the value of the appropriate **all control signals**. <>
+Hopefully it is obvious by now that each **state** is logically equivalent to a **single** instruction in a regular program and an **event** is like a function which is a collection of repeatable *instructions*; comprised of many states.
+Within each state, you need to decide the value of the appropriate **all control signals**.

+### Example
-Lets understand this with example. **Look at `CHECK BUTTON COUNT P1<3` state**.
+Lets understand this notion with an example.

+**Look at `CHECK BUTTON COUNT P1<3` state**.
 It is *triggered* (from `IDLE`) if `P1 Button` is pressed, and output the following control signals:
 * `alufn = CMPLT`
 * `asel = b00`
 * `bsel = b11`